What to do when a loved one dies

 Obtain Death Certificate

-A death certificate must be completed and signed by either an attending physician, a medical examiner/county coroner, or in the case of persons dying in a hospice program, a registered professional nurse employed by the hospice.
+A death certificate must be completed and signed by either an attending physician, medical examiner/county coroner, or a registered professional nurse employed by the hospice.
 In Maine it is common for a funeral home to attend to these details.
 The death certificate is filed with a local registrar and transmitted to the vital records registration system for recording in the state’s official records.
-Certified copies of the death certificate can be obtained after the death certificate has been filed with the local registrar.
-Certified copies will contain something similar to the following language:
+Certified copies (with a raised seal) of the death certificate can be obtained after the death certificate has been filed with the local registrar.

 Copies of the Death Certificate

-Once the death certificate is available, copies need to be sent to all insurance companies, in order to receive the proceeds from any insurance policies, and to investment companies, banks, or custodians of IRAs where accounts have “pay on death” beneficiary designations.
-The funeral director will usually ask you how many copies of the death certificate you expect to need, and will order then when the death certificate is filed.
+Once the death certificate is available, copies need to be sent to all insurance companies in order to receive the proceeds from any insurance policies, and to investment companies or banks.
+The funeral director will usually ask you how many copies of the death certificate you expect to need, and will order them when the death certificate is filed.
 Additional copies can be obtained later, if needed.

 Notifying Employer, Social Security

-Notify the employer of the deceased so that the proper paperwork can be completed.
-This may affect payroll and benefits, as well as the general morale and work schedule of the deceased’s co-workers.
-Also notify the local office of the Social Security Administration and any other income sources immediately.
+Notify the employer of the decedent so that the proper paperwork can be completed.
+The Social Security Administration and any other income sources will also need to be notified.
+Funeral homes will typically notify Social Security if you have provided the decedent’s social security number to them.
 Any benefits received for the month during which death occurred (and later) must be returned to Social Security.
-The surviving family member or estate is entitled to a one-time $255 death benefit from Social Security.
 Pensions, annuities and other income sources will have different rules.
-Check the plan or contact the administrator of those plans for further details.
+Contact the administrator of those plans for further details.

 Notifying the Guardian, Conservator or Agent

-If there is a guardianship, conservatorship, a power of attorney or a durable power of attorney for health care, those persons need to be notified that their responsibilities are at an end.
+If there is a guardianship, conservatorship, a power of attorney for finances, or a power of attorney for health care, those persons need to be notified that their responsibilities are at an end.
+Those power expire immediately with the death of the protected person.

 Documents to locate

-There are some documents that may be needed or at least helpful in settling the estate of the deceased.
-These documents should be located and kept together in one place until they can be turned over to the personal representative, trustee, attorney or other person with the legal right to wind up the affairs of the deceased.
+There are some documents that may be required or at least helpful in settling the estate of the decedent.
+These documents should be located and kept together in one place until they can be turned over to the Personal Representative, Trustee, lawyer, or other person with the legal right to wind up the affairs of the decedent.
 Included in the list of documents that should be located are:

 - funeral and burial plans/contracts